 - Late night snacks - If you typically need that late-night — 10 p.m. to midnight — boost of energy while studying, think through snacks and microwavable meals to bring with or pick up on campus before it gets late.

-- Household disinfectant - Bathrooms and common areas will be cleaned regularly on campus and in residence halls but keeping your personal space clean is also important.
-Think of high touch areas such as desktops, tables, light switches and keyboards.
+- Disinfecting Wipes - Community bathrooms and common areas will be cleaned regularly on campus and in residence halls but keeping your personal space clean is also helpful to keep from getting sick.
+Using wipes to use in the high touch areas of your room like desks and light switches can come in handy.
+Many cleaning supplies like vacuums, brooms, trash bags, and disinfectant spray can be borrowed from the front desk or hall staff.

 Tips on packing for college